-Topic: Class inequality and its social and political ramifications Joseph Stiglitz, The Price of Inequality Robert Reich, Aftershock (reserve) Richard Wilkinson and Kate Pickett, The Spirit Level: Why greater equality makes societies stronger (reserve) Topic: Lived consequences of class inequality Barbara Ehrenreich, Nickel and Dimed (reserve) focus on youth and class inequality: Annette Lareau, Unequal Childhoods (how families' class and race locations affect their strategies of childrearing) Paul Tough, Whatever It Takes (account of community organizer Geoffrey Canada and his work in developing the cultural capital of low-income children in Harlem) (reserve) Robert Putnam, Our Kids: The American Dream in Crisis (reserve) Topic: Racial inequality/structural analyses Dalton Conley, Being Black, Living in the Red William Julius Wilson, More Than Just Race, Being Poor and Black in the Inner City Topic: Racial inequality (literature) Maria Hong, ed., Growing Up Asian American: an anthology (reserve) Harold Augenbraum and Ilan Stavans, Growing Up Latino: memoirs and stories (reserve) Peter Jamero, Growing Up Brown: Memoirs of a Filipino American Topic: Gender Mary Pipher, Reviving Ophelia (older but still relevant book on the psychological impact of adolescence on girls) Jennifer Pierce, Gender Trials (how gender affects legal workers-a must-read for anyone thinking of becoming a lawyer) Caitlin Moran, How To Be a Woman (warning: text is very funny but uses explicit and, by some measures, offensive language) (reserve) Topic: Sexuality Arlene Stein, Sex and Sensibility (on changing parameters of lesbian identity) (reserve) Ritch Savin Williams, The New Gay Teenager (reserve) Kristen Schilt, Just One of the Guys (on transgender men) Topic: Race/Ethnicity and Educational Inequality Jonathan Kozol, Ordinary Resurrections (a touching and hopeful account of children living in a poverty-stricken section of the Bronx) (reserve) Jonathan Kozol, Shame of the Nation (good account to the impact of extreme racial/ethnic segregation on the quality of schools) Jonathan Kozol, Savage Inequalities (Kozol's first and most powerful book on inequalities in the US school system) Beverly Tatum, Why Are All The Black Kids Sitting Together In The Cafeteria? (development of racial identity) (reserve) Lisa Delpit, Other People's Children: Cultural conflict in the classroom (future teachers need to read this book!)

-Jeannie Oakes, Keeping Track: How schools structure inequality (the classic book on tracking) (reserve)

-Crystal Laura, Being Bad: My Baby Brother and the School-to-Prison Pipeline (reserve)
+Paul Tough, Whatever It Takes (account of community organizer Geoffrey Canada and his work in developing the cultural capital of low-income children in Harlem) (On reserve: HC108.N73 P686 2009) Paul Tough, Helping Children Succeed (esp. relevant for insights into the unmet needs of poor children) (On reserve: LC4091 .T678 2016) Topic: Racial inequality/structural analyses Thomas Shapiro, Toxic Inequality (On reserve: HC110.P6 S43 2017) Ira Katznelson, When Affirmative Action Was White (On reserve: E185.61 .K354 2005) Dalton Conley, Being Black, Living in the Red William Julius Wilson, More Than Just Race, Being Poor and Black in the Inner City Topic: Racial identity (literature) Maria Hong, ed., Growing Up Asian American: an anthology Harold Augenbraum and Ilan Stavans, Growing Up Latino: memoirs and stories Peter Jamero, Growing Up Brown: Memoirs of a Filipino American Topic: Gender Caitlin Moran, How To Be a Woman (warning: text is very funny but uses explicit and, by some measures, offensive language) (On reserve: PN5123.M683 A3 2012) Mary Pipher, Reviving Ophelia (older but still relevant book on the psychological impact of adolescence on girls) Jennifer Pierce, Gender Trials (how gender affects legal workers-a must-read for anyone thinking of becoming a lawyer) Topic: Sexuality Ritch Savin Williams, Becoming who I am: young men on being gay (On reserve: HQ76.27.Y68 S28 2016) Arlene Stein, Sex and Sensibility (on changing parameters of lesbian identity) Kristen Schilt, Just One of the Guys (on transgender men) Topic: Race/Ethnicity and Educational Inequality Jonathan Kozol, Shame of the Nation (good account to the impact of extreme racial/ethnic segregation on the quality of schools) (On reserve: LC212.62 .K69 2005) Jonathan Kozol, Savage Inequalities (Kozol's first and most powerful book on inequalities in the US school system) Jonathan Kozol, Ordinary Resurrections (a touching and hopeful account of children living in a poverty-stricken section of the Bronx) Pedro Noguera, The Trouble with Black Boys (On reserve: LC213.2 .N64 2008) Beverly Tatum, Why Are All The Black Kids Sitting Together In The Cafeteria (development of racial identity) Lisa Delpit, Other People's Children: Cultural conflict in the classroom (future teacers need to read this book!)
+Jeannie Oakes, Keeping Track: How schools structure inequality (the classic book on tracking) Crystal Laura, Being Bad: My Baby Brother and the School-to-Prison Pipeline